 One of the goals of any senior is to remain independent for as long as possible.
 While independence is a reality for most seniors, safety is a key concern, especially when making trips outside of the house.
-Tampa senior home care experts, Home Care Assistance, suggest sharing the following six tips with your senior loved one to ensure his or her safety when they are out and about.
+Clearwater Home Care experts, Home Care Assistance, suggest sharing the following six tips with your senior loved one to ensure his or her safety when they are out and about.

 1. Keep others informed.